bvsk35/Hopping_Bot/README.md

 - [x] Install TensorFlow GPU in both Python 2 and Python 3.
 - [x] Install MUJOCO on PC.
 - [x] In GitHub add result folder and simulator results.
-- [ ] All the Cost files and remaining files depend on hyperparameter file.
-Now work with `Agent.py` and `Hyperparams.py` file.
+- [x] Write `Agent.py` files.
 - [x] Recheck the files required for Trajectory Optimization.
 - [x] Add function to calculate the nominal trajectory (i.e. iLQR optimized) using state dynamic matrices given by GMM.
-- [ ] Look how cost functions are written and how they are generalized?
-- [ ] Read more about Agent.py file.
+- [x] Read more about Agent.py file.
 What is the function of this file?
 Where it is called?
+- [ ] Write the `Cost.py` files.
+Look how cost functions are written and how they are generalized?
+- [ ] Write `Hyperparameter.py` files.
 - [ ] Understand how `Traj_Opt_Utils.py` computes KL-Divergence.
 - [ ] Do we need noise patterns in the `LinearGaussianPolicy.py` file?
 - [ ] Figure out what is Policy GMM and why are they are using it?
 Where does the code for Policy go?
 Where it is called?